 Unlike the samurai during the Sengoku period who lived through a time when they could lose their lives at any moment, in the peaceful Edo period many samurai were no longer able to plunge a dagger into their own stomach.
-This caused a further change in the “Seppuku” method, where the samurai would not actually cut his stomach but simply touch the dagger laid on a special table, and the beheader would strike him before he could actually commit the act.
+This caused a further change in the seppuku method, where the samurai would not actually cut his stomach but simply touch the dagger laid on a special table, and the beheader would strike him before he could actually commit the act.

-Actually, there are no records of any clan lords or daimyos committing seppuku because political failures.
+Actually, there are no records of any clan lords or daimyo committing seppuku because of political failures.
 Usually their generals or close attendants would commit seppuku to resolve the issue.
 There is a Japanese idiom “being forced to cut one’s belly” which is used in situations where someone is forced to bear responsibility or resign from office.
 Since the old days, there always seems to be cases where those in power force people under them to bear responsibility.